BASIC PROGRAMMING J2

 CLS Statement

-Statement is used to clear the screen of any text or graphics that have been displayed.
-CLS is useful when you want to start with a clean slate and display new information on the screen.
+The CLS (Clear Screen) statement is used to erase any text or graphics that have been displayed on the computer screen.
+It's useful when you want to start with a fresh, clean screen to show new information.

 LET Statement